neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

 An important distinction is between nodes which look and behave like pages and "normal content" such as text, which is rendered inside a page.
-Nodes which behave like pages are called *Folder Nodes* in Neos.
+Nodes which behave like pages are called *Document Nodes* in Neos.
 This means they have a unique, externally visible URL by which they can be rendered.

-Folder nodes all inherit from `TYPO3.TYPO3CR:Folder`.
-However, instead of extending this type directly, you will often extend `Folder`, as this one inherits additionally from `AbstractNode`.

-The standard *page* in Neos is implemented by `Page` which directly extends from `Folder`.
+The standard *page* in Neos is implemented by `Page` which directly extends from `TYPO3.Neos:Document`.

 Section and ContentObject
 ~~~~~~~~~~~~~~~~~~~~~~~~~